jimmy82kr/python3/README.md

 -A break statement causes the execution to immediately leave the loop, without re-checking the conditon. \
 -A continue statement causes the execution to immediate;y jump back to the start of the loop and re-check the conditon. \

+-for loops will loop a specific number of times.\
+-the range() function called with one, two, or three arguments.\
+-break and continue can be used in for loops.\